Aaron-Moses/CIFAR-10-CNN-Exploration/README.md

 ## Wanna Run This?
 Check out the notebooks in `notebooks/`.
 I've put instructions in there to get everything up and running.
 It's not rocket science, I promise!

+I couldn't upload the advanced model due to it's size.

 ## Onwards and Upwards!
 This project is just a start.
 I'm already thinking about tackling more complex models and maybe diving into other datasets.